 One of the most daring feats and examples of devotion to duty on the part of individual members of the Salt Lake fire department, was one of the features of the big fire.
 Just prior to the explosion, Capt.
-W. G. Workman, accompanied by J. W. Wilson and Harry Coleman, took a line of hose into the basement of the Mine & Smelter Supply company's premises and worked their way through the smoke to commence playing on the blaze that was eating its way through the floor.
-The the front of the building and a water | WERE AFTER THE POWDER. | what he was struck with.
-He says he knows he turned a complete somer-sault before he smashed into the fence.
-Heroic Firemen Started to Remove it When Explosion Occurred.
-HOW THE MEN TURNED OUT.
-One of the thrilling features of the Hitch at No. 1 Made in Fifteen Seconds - Plenty of Water.
+W. G. Workman, accompanied by J. W. Wilson and Harry Coleman, took a line of hose into the basement of the Mine & Smelter Supply company's premises and worked their way through the smoke to com-mence playing on the blaze that was eating its way through the floor.
+The eating its way through the floor.
+The mext instant the explosion came and the men were hurled with frightful force against the wall.
+Instead of rushing for the open air and safety as the before there was an explosion.
+I am is tain J. W. Love, Otto Witbeck and The men who brave danger in a hundred forms, the humble fire fighters who may be called upon any minute to walk into the very jaws of death to McCarthy, congratulating himself upon save life and property, deserve unstinted praise for the promptness and efficiency with which they responded to the alarm.